Skip to main content

 Because the exceptional term above is not taken from a specific vocabulary, it is not followed by a subfield ǂ2.
 (Prior to May 2018, GPO’s policy was to prefer to use an uncontrolled term from a list (Conference, Organization, Firm, Agency, Program, Project), without a subfield ǂ2.)

-Do not change 368 ǂa terms in existing records.
+It is not necessary to change these uncontrolled 368 ǂa terms in existing records.

 Examples of correct 370 fields: